 By the same token, the rest of the other photos down below in the photo gallery were taken in the late afternoon right around sunset when everything was in shadow.

 Although this time of day was a little better than morning, I’m guessing that optimal lighting would occur some time during midday or early afternoon.

-Bishop Falls and Beadon Falls reside in East Khasi Hills District of Meghalaya State.
+Bishop Falls and Beadon Falls in Shillong reside in East Khasi Hills District of Meghalaya State, India.
 It is administered by the East Khasi Hills District Government.
 For information or inquiries about the area as well as current conditions, you can visit their website.

 We were a little bit disoriented while we were being driven around Shillong, but we think this waterfall was situated on a side street towards the north end of town.